|

 I'm constantly on the lookout for new and delicious millet recipes, trying a new one at least once a week.
 The best of what these experiments produce, I'll add here.

-If you love potato cakes, you'll love Millet Croquettes.
 Like a potato cake made from leftover mashed potatoes, these millet cakes are soft and creamy inside with a crispy exterior.
 To me, Millet Croquettes have a mouth-feel every bit as pleasurable as the best french fry, but a 1000% more satisfying on other levels.
 There's some real gourmet versions of millet cakes, but this recipe is pretty simple and "down home", being quick and easy to assemble.

 When I make it, I make a big batch and keep it in the fridge to fry up a couple cakes as a quick lunch, or an anytime snack or a side dish with dinner.
 When I'm particularly lazy or pressed for time, I don't bother with the patty format and just fry it up like a mash.